rayyan-khan/CS307/README.md

 To run just the server or just the client, run the following command in respective folder: npm start You can also run the following in the root folder to run just the client: npm run front-end Or the following to run just the server: npm run server

+To install dependencies in both front-end and server from the root folder, run the following: npm run i-all

+To install dependencies in the front-end from the root folder, run the following: npm run i-front-end

+To install dependencies in the server from the root folder, run the following: npm run i-server